xmengkinaxis/CPP/System Design Interview Checklist.md

 Explore competing solutions, speak to all their major tradeoffs, and make intelligent decisions about how to balance each of those tradeoffs

 * Push vs Pull (or hybrid).e.g in notification, in CDN; (celebrity user) (online only); (not more than 10 from a single user to avoid spamming) in newsfeed
 * Pull CDN: first client request is slower.
-Time-To-Live
+Time-To-Live; suitable for serving dynamic content; favored for frequently changing content and a high traffic load; low storage consumption
-* Push CDN: full response to upload content to the servers and rewriting URLs to point to the servers
+* Push CDN: full response to upload content to the servers and rewriting URLs to point to the servers; appropriate for static content delivery; need more replicas than pull CDN
 	* Traffic: heavy traffic works well with Pull CDN.  less traffic works well with Push CDN;
 	* Configuration: Pull CDN is easier to configure than Push CDN:
-	* Content Update: Sites with higher no of frequent updates work well with PUll CDN
+	* Content Update: Sites with higher no of frequent updates work well with Pull CDN

 * Partition
 	* based on user ID or Tweet/Status ID or Hybrid or based on creation time or combination of tweet id and creation time